Posted on

 Parasite Strategy

-• Feeding Coccidiostat for 2 weeks in feed to late gestating decreases the environmental load and the passage of Coccidia from adults to young.
+• Feeding a coccidiostat in the feed for 2 weeks to late-gestating animals decreases the environmental load and the passage of Coccidia from adults to young.

 • Always use Coccidiostat in the starter or creep feed